section-engineering-education/engineering-education/content/articles/fibonacci-memoization-time-complexity-in-javascript/index.md

 - O(2^n)=>fib(recursion)-Exponential time algorithm

-In the equation above, we are looking for the largest value that can be rounded up to the estimated value.
+In the equation above, we are looking for the largest value rounded up to the estimated value.

 On finding the solution to the above equation, we obtain the upper bound of Fibonacci as O(2^n).

 This is not the tight upper bound.
-The fact that Fibonacci can be mathematically represented as a linear recursive function can be used to find the tight upper bound.
+However, Fibonacci can be mathematically represented as a linear recursive function to find the tight upper bound.

 **Recursive formula for writing Fibonacci numbers mathematically**